 The newly reported \textbf{GW250114} event, detected during the O4b run with a network SNR of approximately 80, provides the strongest single-event constraint to date, shown in Figure~\ref{fig:GW250114}.
 Applying the same post-merger analysis yields a $90\%$ credible upper bound of

 This result surpasses the previous best single-event constraint (from GW200129, $\log_{10}\epsilon = -25.08$) by over four orders of magnitude.

-The posterior distribution peaks sharply near the horizon, indicating no detectable deviation from the Kerr geometry, and places the modification to the horizon at Planck-scale distances — on the order of the Planck length $\sim 10^{-35}m$ from the classical horizon.
+The posterior distribution peaks sharply near the horizon, indicating no detectable deviation from the Kerr geometry, and places the modification to the horizon near Planck-scale distances — approaching the Planck length $\sim 10^{-35}$m from the classical horizon.
 The posterior exhibits the same qualitative behavior as observed for previously analyzed detections.